Barrie Central Collegiate Institute: Barrie Central Concert Band

-Up until its closure, Barrie Central's band and music program was run by a married couple, Lisa Perry, who led the Senior Concert Band, and Graham Hilliam, who led the Junior Band and Jazz Band.
+Up until its closure, Barrie Central's band and music program was run by Lisa Perry, who led the Senior Concert Band, and Graham Hilliam, who led the Junior Band and Jazz Band.
 Hilliam and Perry are married.
 Neil Mavor has spent many years as Pit Orchestra Director for Central's musical productions including Hair, Peter Pan and Les Misérables.
 Neil is the creator and leader of Barrie Central's Drumline, which originally consisted of about five members.
 They played at various school events such as sports games, assemblies, and concerts.

 School activities

 Student Council

 Student Council ran a variety of events to promote school spirit, their most successful event of the year being White Attire (dance).
 They also hosted spirit weeks year-round with many themed event days, such as: a Halloween Haunted House, ugly sweater day, pajama day, pictures with Santa, the spring dance, grab-a-heart, and fashion show(s).
 The last Student Council president was grade 11 student Julia Marr.